wowashuwow/wowashuwow.github.io/_posts/2025-8-14-a-man-walks-into-a-temple.md

 ![]({{site.baseurl}}/images/2025-8-14-a-man-walks-into-a-temple/andaman-post-29.jpg)*A ritual where the head priests climbs onto a bridge of swords and makes a proclamation*

+They're going to make a sacrifice at 4am and there will be a feast.
+The head priest has invited me to stay.
+But my camera's battery is exhausted.
+So is mine.
+I go back to my room to recharge.

 <center>*</center>

 I wake up in the morning and head out.

 I look for my young friends from last night.
 Murugan's there.
-He tells me Keerthi had been looking for me.
-The festivities of the night are over and I everyone's lined up for the feast.
+He tells me Keerthi has been looking for me.
+The festivities of the night are over and everyone's lined up for the feast.

 We talk for a while and I bid adieu.
 Suddenly Murugan gives me a hug.
 I'm taken aback, but just for a second.
 The feeling quickly morphs into something else - I feel accepted.
 I feel loved.
 I feel like I belong.
 I feel... happy.